ChuksAjeh/Uni-to-Grad-Job-Roadmap/README.md

 - [42 Projects to Practice Programming Skills | by Vardan Grigoryan (vardanator) | ITNEXT!](https://itnext.io/42-projects-to-practice-programming-skills-6f5acc10fec0)
 - [project-based-learning by programming language](https://github.com/practical-tutorials/project-based-learning)

 Note: Some projects will be harder than others.
 No shame in using a tutorial to complete them!
 The third bullet point is a link to open source projects that are geared towards beginners this is another greate way to show off your skills and passion (cringe).
+I will add a small caveat/aside.
+You are competing against other candidates.
+Choosing the more mainstream, easy to do projects, means you are less likely to stand out (what I mean is 1000 other people also did that project... probably choose something else).

+### Update:
+Since I made this guide the market has become a lot more competitive.
+I would strongly recommend more unique and challenging projects rather than the traditional To-Do app.
+Maybe speak to people and see what problems people are having and how you could solve them.
+Maybe a church needs a website that can handle donations?
+Help them out.
+This shows experience working with a client

+Also I would recommend more complete projects - create projects that cover multiple areas of domain knowledge e.g. Create a web app. learn to dockerise the application, and deploy it to a cloud environment, (SAFELY, you don't want to wake up to a £20,000 bill), like google clout platform (GCP) or Amazon Web Services (AWS).
+Document your process and how to run/connect to the project.
+In this example you've worked with a language for backend, for frontend, docker, and a clould technology like

 For any projects that are on github, I recommend getting familiar with git and github.
 I've added a link for this below: